 Abdominal and Movement Therapies for Pelvic Congestion:

-Manual abdominal therapy shines when it comes to reducing pelvic congestion.
-Abdominal therapy relieves congestion by improving the flow of the fluids of the arterial, venous and lymphatic systems.
+Abdominal therapy improves the flow of the fluids of the arterial, venous and lymphatic systems.

 - Visceral Manipulation™- low force osteopathic techniques